Batch Class in Apex

 3. finish() :

 To send confirmation emails or execute post-processing operations, we use finish().
+Common use cases include sending summary emails, logging results, updating records, or chaining another Batch Apex job.
 This method is called after all batches are processed.

 Note: The execution order of batches is not guaranteed.

-As we know, the salesforce governor limits its data.
+As we know, Salesforce limits the amount of data it stores.
 When you want to fetch thousands of records or fire DML on thousands of rows of objects, it is very complex in Salesforce, and it does not allow you to operate on more than a certain number of records, which satisfies the Governor’s limits.

-However, for medium to large enterprises, it is essential to manage thousands of records every day.
+However, for medium- to large-sized enterprises, managing thousands of records every day is essential.
 Adding/editing/deleting them when needed.

-Salesforce has come up with a powerful concept called Batch Apex.
+The Salesforce batch processing is supported by a powerful concept called Batch Apex.
 Batch Apex allows you to handle more records and manipulate them by using a specific syntax.

 String query;